gsemet/fiximports/README.rst

 |travis-badge|_ |codecov-badge|_ |readthedocs-badge|_

-Python Fix Imports is a Python module that can automatically reorganize the ``import`` statements of your Python script, sorting them in respect the "one import, one line" principle.
+Python Fix Imports is a Python executable that can automatically reorganize the ``import`` statements of your Python script, by splitting single import statement importing several package into as many import statement as imported module ("one import, one line" principle), and sorting these import statements respecting position of *group* of them.

+The main advantage for this method is to strictly restrict the forms of import statement and facilitate multiple code branch merges and rebase, while still allowing to specify a given order if it is the wish of the developer.

-Please read the
+Please read the full rational
 `online documenation for more information <http://fiximports.readthedocs.org/en/latest/>`_.

 Sublime Text 3 users can use my